 You are here

 The National Restaurant Association (NRA) and the Restaurant Association Metropolitan Washington (RAMW) are the same age.
 Both organizations were founded in 1920.
 The NRA started February 26, one month after the passage of the 18th Amendment to the U.S. Constitution and on October 29 the "Washington Restaurant Association" was launched, exactly nine months after Prohibition.
-For over 80 years RAMW has been "fighting for the right to eat, drink and be merry, hospitably, responsibly and profitably."

 The object of WRA was to unite the restaurant community of the Washington area into a permanent trade association.
 A goal was to establish cooperation and confidence among its members and the restaurant industry as a whole.
 RAMW continues to be the voice of restaurant and food service industry members in Washington, DC, the City of Alexandria and Arlington, Fairfax, Loudoun and Prince William Counties.